-Take all measures to protect your home and property.
+Miami hurricane home preparation takes into account all the measures needed to protect your home and property.
 It is not only your stuff you are protecting but yourself and your family who have stayed behind.

 If you have removable hurricane shutters, try to put them up at least two days before landfall.
-Holding a 25-pound aluminum shutter while balancing on a ladder in 74mph winds no fun and can lead to bad things.
+Holding a 25-pound aluminum shutter while balancing on a ladder in 74 mph winds is no fun and can lead to bad things.

 There is a slight risk of less-than-ideal folks wandering around the neighborhood possibly looking for an empty home to rob.
-Lock all doors and windows, place heavy, opaque drapes in front of windows to prevent outside eyes from looking in.
+Hurricane home preparation in Miami needs to also include safety procedures like locking all the doors and windows.
+As well as, placing heavy, opaque drapes to prevent outside eyes from looking in.

 MAKE PLANS TO SECURE YOUR PROPERTY

-- Cover all of your home’s windows.
-Permanent storm shutters offer the best protection for windows.
+- To start your hurricane home preparation in Miami, begin with covering all of your home’s windows.
+In Miami, permanent storm shutters offer the best protection for windows.
 A second option is to board up windows with 5/8″ marine plywood, cut to fit and ready to install.
 Tape does not prevent windows from breaking.

 - Install straps or additional clips to securely fasten your roof to the frame structure.
 This will reduce roof damage.

 - Be sure trees and shrubs around your home are well trimmed so they are more wind resistant.

 - Clear loose and clogged rain gutters and downspouts.